qiskit-community/qiskit-experiments/.github/ISSUE_TEMPLATE/NEW_EXPERIMENT.md

 in order and get the proper review approvals from the qiskit-experiments core team before moving on to subsequent steps in the workflow.

-NOTE: An experiment PR failing to complete all the workflow steps below will not be merged !
+NOTE: An experiment PR failing to complete all the workflow steps below will not be merged!

 - [ ] Complete the proposal section above and have your proposal reviewed and approved
 - [ ] Open a PR and link it to the new experiment issue